Guard and archers of Mary, Queen of Scots: Battles of Carberry Hill and Langside

 John Stewart of Cardonald signed the band made at Hamilton in support of Mary after her escape from Lochleven.
 Captain Anstruther was captured and made prisoner at the battle of Langside.
 Alexander Stewart, the captain of the footmen, was killed.
+Other captains and "wagers" (professional soldiers) who fought for Mary at Langside include Peter Bairdy, John Mayne, Captain Patrick Fleming, Captain David Melville (a brother of William Kirkcaldy of Grange), Captain David Wemyss, Captain James Moffat, and Captains Alexander and John Coutts.

-Robert Lauder fought for Mary at the Langside.
-Afterwards, he carried letters for Mary between England and Scotland.
+Robert Lauder fought for Mary at Langside, and was forfeited by Parliament as a supporter of the Hamiltons in August 1568.
+Afterwards, he carried letters for Mary between England, Scotland, France.
 Regent Moray's secretary John Wood wrote that Lauder was, apart from his support for the deposed Queen, in his "other qualities a very reasonable gentleman".
+Lauder was rehabilitated in Scotland at the end of Morton's regency.